rost27zhmaylo/minesweeper/README.md

-This oroject is a clone https://minesweeper.online/
+This project is a clone https://minesweeper.online/